Druaga1/DankOS/README.md

 # DankOS
-It's dank and it's an OS
+"It's dank and it's an OS"

+A simple, real mode, OS just for the heck of it!

 # Building instructions
 (NASM is required)